joaBaur/ArtyZ7-20-NHD-2.4-TFT/README.md

 ***SW1 can be used for testing the driver functionality without an HDMI signal***
 when switched off, a full screen red-green-blue sequence is shown on the tft

+## Offsetting the TFT display area

+The 320x240 pixel area that is output to the TFT has its origin by default at the upper left corner (0/0) of the HDMI frame.
+If you want to move the area to some other location within the HDMI frame, you can change the values of the constants `h_start` and `v_start` in the VideoProcessing.vhd file at line numbers 42 and 46 respectively.